ibm-s390-cloud/k8s-cex-dev-plugin/docs/troubleshooting.md

     ...

-When containers terminate with an allocated CEX resource there is a cleanup step which is reported in the log like this:
+When containers terminate with an allocated CEX resource there is a cleanup step, which is reported in the log as follows:

     ...
     90: 2022/06/07 14:52:18 PodLister: 1 active zcrypt nodes